William Wei Lim Chin

 A CONVERSATION WITH WILLIAM WEI LIM CHIN

 I am fascinated by the science of drug formulation and how we are progressing towards patient-focused drug development.
 I feel there is a huge responsibility in formulation sciences to ensure the appropriate use of medicines and excipients as well as patients’ safety.
-I’ve learned and contributed to the development of oral solid dosage forms of new therapies for first-in-human use, applied formulation technologies to address solubility and bioavailability challenges as well as approaches to reduce the transition time between clinical phases and shorten the overall drug development cycle.
+I’ve learned and contributed to the development of oral solid dosage forms of new therapies for human use, applied formulation technologies to address solubility and bioavailability challenges as well as approaches to reduce the transition time between clinical phases and shorten the overall drug development cycle.
 I have the satisfaction of knowing that I am contributing to the bigger picture in advancing drug development to help people fight disease and stay healthy.

 ACCESS WILLIAM WEI LIM CHIN’S WORKS